 - No aftermarket spindles.
 Gm factory lift spindles are ok.

 - Aftermarket shifter, gas pedal, brake pedal, steering column, and transmission cooler allowed but must not strengthen car in anyway.

-- 4-point cage allowed, 4”x4” max tubing.
+- 4-point cage allowed, welded to body only.
+6” max tubing.
 Cage must be 6” from floor, transmission tunnel, and firewall.
-Side bars can’t extend past front door seams and max length 60”
+Side bars can’t extend more than 6” past front door seams and can’t be welded to rear humps.

 - Gas tank and battery must be relocated to driver compartment.

 ** Don’t look for gray areas and don’t get creative, call with questions to save on arguing during inspection.

 For any questions concerning rules call or text Brent Ayers 931-629-2167.